"`Painleve 34"' equation: equivalence test: Introduction. "Painlev e 34" equation

-At the beginning of XX century P. Painleve and others studied the following class of second order ODEs
+At the beginning of XX century P. Painlev\'e and others studied the following class of second order ODEs

 where the function $F$ is rational in $y'$ and analytic in $x$.
-Their goal was to find all equations whose general solutions have no movable critical singularities, i.e. have the Painleve property.
+Their goal was to find all equations whose general solutions have no movable critical singularities, i.e. have the Painlev\'e property.
 They solved this problem completely and found 50 equations.
-Six of which were principaly new -- {\it irreducible equations} -- (they did not allow reducing the order, and their solutions defined new special functions), they are currently called the {\it Painleve equations} (PI-PVI equations), see \cite{Gromak}, \cite{Kudryashov}.
-In some books all forenamed 50 equations are named "Painleve equation 1-50".
+Six of which were principally new -- {\it irreducible equations} -- (they did not allow reducing the order, and their solutions defined new special functions), they are currently called the {\it Painlev\'e equations} (PI-PVI equations), see \cite{Gromak}, \cite{Kudryashov}.
+In some books all forenamed 50 equations are named "Painlev\'e equation 1-50".
 The complete list of them is in books \cite{Gambier}, \cite{Ince}.